Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 To choose a good number of clusters we can use *sum of squared distances from points to cluster centroids* as metric and choose the number when this metric stopped falling fast.
 Other metrics that can be used - *inertia* or *silhouette*.

 Speeded version of this algorithm is **Mini Batch K-Means**, when we use a random subsample of the dataset instead of the whole dataset for calculations.
-There are a lot of other modifications, many of which are implemented in *scikit-learn*.
+There are a lot of other modifications, many of which are implemented in *sklearn*.

 **Pros**:
 + Simple and intuitive